pymasterspl/Dshop/roadmap.md

 ### MVP #1.
 1. Initial setup of the project, including basic automation, basic user models (done).
 2. Create products catalogue using vanilla Django templates.
-No variations, etc, just simple products catalogue with lightbox like products presentation.
+No variations, etc, just simple products catalogue with lightbox like products presentation - @Meise90 i @Knop-k i @Adam-Feliniak
-4. Implement sitemaps for the entire products catalogue, using Test Driven Development. https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview?hl=pl
+4. Implement sitemaps for the entire products catalogue, using Test Driven Development. https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview?hl=pl - @xtcprzemek i @yanazPL
 5. Implement xml file for Ceneo.
 This is another great piece of code allowing to work with TDD: https://www.ceneo.pl/poradniki/Instrukcja-tworzenia-pliku-XML
 6. User account.
 Registration, management, editing, login and log out of the site.
 This also requires basic template view sites with placeholder for privacy policy.
 7. Persistent shopping cart, using database as backend.
 This will allow user to put item in the cart on mobile and finish purchase on computer.